ClearBreach

-The answer determines whether the breach must be:
+The answer to the RROSH question determines whether the breach must be:

-RROSH is not a high bar that protects organizations from having to report minor incidents.
+RROSH is not a high bar that protects organizations from reporting minor incidents.
 For most breaches involving sensitive personal information — health records, financial data, social insurance numbers, passwords, or contact information combined with other sensitive data — RROSH will be present.

 The Breach of Security Safeguards Regulations (PIPEDA) define significant harm to include: